 The Duchess of Kent and her daughter, Princess Victoria, by Henry Bone, after Sir William Beechey (Henry Bone [United States Public domain, or Public domain])

 That the Duchess had truly loved her daughter, is evidenced by the notes she wrote to her daughter (in English) when she had her first school lessons or the letter left on Princess Victoria’s pillow on bright pink paper for New Year’s Eve, 1828: ‘Before you shut your dear little eyes: … Believe me, my most beloved child, that nobody in this world can love you better than, your true and affectionate Mother.
 God bless you!!!’ (cit., A. N. Wilson, Victoria, 45).
 As previously stated however, this does not of course mean, that the relationship was not a difficult one, despite the obvious love.
 The Queen was deeply moved to read of the mutual love between her parents whilst going through the Duchess’s effects and to see how greatly she had been loved, finding it ‘too touching’. (cit., Hibbert, 267).
-To the King of the Belgians, the Queen wrote: ‘I have found little books with the accounts of my babyhood, and they show such unbounded tenderness!’ (cit., Benson and Esher, 560).
+To the King of the Belgians, the Queen wrote there were even books documenting her babyhood, full of love and devotion.
+(Benson and Esher, 560).

 After the Duchess of Kent’s death, Queen Victoria assembled together all the letters which her mother had ever written to her.
 Preserved at Windsor in six volumes, the Duchess of Kent’s letters are bound in black morocco, (A. N. Wilson, 246) the first two of which have the memorial words picked in gold: ‘LETTERS FROM DEAR MAMA’.
 (Wilson, 246).
 Movingly, the very last of these letters betray the very physical weakness of the Duchess and the reality of her rapid decline.
 These are written in pencil to her ladies-in-waiting: ‘Thank you, I slept well, but these pains torment me very much’. (cit., Wilson, 246).
 Typically, Queen Victoria has recorded the last note ever written by her mother: ‘Beloved Mama’s Last Writing’, which itself bears the sad annotation: ‘HRH’s last writing with her dear right hand’. (cit., Ibid).